Here's how Kelly Clarkson is teaching daughter to 'stand up for yourself'

 “Even from a young age, I think you should instill that people, your children, should always stand up for themselves or speak out when something is wrong.”

-Clarkson said she believes it’s critical to “start molding” children when they’re young so they can grow up in “these very elevated individuals that help elevated society.
+Clarkson said she believes it’s critical to “start molding” children when they’re young so they can grow into “these very elevated individuals that help elevate society.
 It’s a really crucial time when you have children right now.”

 That’s why she constantly encourages River Rose to look out for others.